 Well, it’s the 22nd day of the month, and I’m finally crossing the first completed project off of my “to do” list for the month. 😀 I got my pantry doors finished!
 These doors are actually bifold closet doors that I bought from Home Depot, and then I proceeded to remove all of the bilfold door hardware and install the doors as French doors on my pantry.
-You can click here to read the first part of this project if you missed it.

 On the last post about my pantry doors, I left off with them looking like this, with a big gap between the top of the doors and the top door jamb…

 To make the necessary adjustments, I started by removing all of the door facings.
 It looks terrible because I have a thing for construction adhesive. 😀

 In order for the new top jamb to be where it needed to be, I needed to add a 1.25-inch spacer.
 I used a scrap piece of 1 x 6 lumber, ripped down to fit the width of the door jamb.
 (1″ lumber is actually only 3/4″ thick.)
 And I also added a layer of 1/2-inch plywood.
 Those two pieces together made up the 1.25-inch spacer that I needed.
 Then I nailed the new top jamb to the plywood/lumber spacer.

 It wasn’t pretty, but it did the job.
 That placed the top jamb just above the door, right where it should be.

 I then attached the stops to the top and side jambs.

 And then I reinstalled all of the door facings.

 I also decided to add the same decorative trim to these doors that I added to the bifold-doors-turned-double-doors that I used on my bathroom for completely privacy.
 (Click here to see that project.)
 It’s virtually impossible to completely close the gap between the doors, and while privacy isn’t an issue on a pantry, I didn’t like the light coming through the window and shining through that small space between the doors.